Joker9090/CryptoLoginChallenge/readme.md

   - Runs `expo start`

 ## Configure Env File
 Create a local .env file with the following variables
 ```
 NEXT_PUBLIC_API_KEY=
 NEXT_PUBLIC_API_URL=
 ```
+The env files need to be one for each app ( NEXT and EXPO ).
+Put the  .enf files inside apps/next and apps/expo folders

 ## TO IMPROVE